 Due to the Camp Lejeune Justice Act of 2022, the Camp Lejeune Claims Center is providing information about the impact of the water contamination on those stationed in Camp Lejeune from 1953 and 1987.
 Additionally, the team provides financial aid and VA benefits eligibility information.

 The Mesothelioma Center is an advocacy group that provides information on asbestos-related disease and support for those suffering from them.
+The group provides information on Mesothelioma risk factors and those risk factors that impact veterans.
 Specialized resources are available for veterans that include free VA Claims assistance to veterans exposed to asbestos, a monthly online support group where topics pertaining to cancer patients are discussed, an on-staff doctor and nurse available to answer any medical-related questions, and Patient Advocates who work 1-on-1 with individuals to help find local doctors, treatment centers and support groups.

 The Veterans and Asbestos support guide provides information about abestos-related disease and those benefits that veterans may be eligible for.
 Mesothelioma.net provides veterans with treatment information, access to 24/7 online support, financial aid, in addition to connecting veterans to other resources.